From Farm to Jar: The Art of Making Authentic Jams and Jellies

 The science behind jam and jelly making

-Now that you have your ingredients and equipment, it's time to get started on the actual jam and jelly making process.
+Now that you have your ingredients and equipment, it's time to get started on the actual making process.
 While making jam and jelly might seem simple, there's actually quite a bit of science behind the process.
 Here's a quick rundown of what's happening:

 Cooking the fruit